Men of War: Men of War: Vietnam

 Men of War: Vietnam is the first and only official Men of War game to not be set in World War II, instead set in the Vietnam War.
 The game contains two single player campaigns.
 One of the campaigns is based on the story of two Soviet military consultants and two North Vietnamese soldiers caught stranded in enemy territory after being ambushed.
 The squad finds themselves caught up in the Tet Offensive on their long escape back to North Vietnamese territory.
 The other campaign is based on the story of five American elite special operations soldiers in North Vietnam in special operations and full-scale battles accompanied occasionally by friendly American and South Vietnamese soldiers.
-The game contains multiplayer, however it is not a focus.
-The campaign is also relatively short, however it is somewhat brutal.
+The game contains multiplayer, but it is not a focus.
+The campaign is also relatively short, but it is somewhat difficult.
 The game is based mostly on the assets of the World War II games, with only a small group of tanks, vehicles, weapons, and troops being new.
 A deluxe edition was released.

 Men of War: Condemned Heroes

 Men of War: Condemned Heroes is based on the stories of the penal military units of the Soviet Union during World War II.
 Much like the more successful Red Tide, the game contains a more historical basis, with an encyclopedia accompanying the player through the campaign.
 The encyclopedia tells about the true stories of the penal units.
-The missions in the game are specifically brutal, much like Red Tide and Vietnam.
+The missions in the game are specifically difficult, much like Red Tide and Vietnam.
 The player controls sections of a large number of penal unit troops on the Eastern Front.
-The player will lead the troops in anywhere from base assaults, to trench assaults, to sabotage, to full battles and more.
+The player leads the troops in anywhere from base assaults, to trench assaults, to sabotage, to full battles and more.
 Most are on a grand scale and are usually filled with AI-controlled allied forces that support the player.
-Multiplayer is included, unlike Red Tide, however it is not a focus of the game.
+Multiplayer is included, unlike Red Tide, but it is not a focus of the game.

 Men of War: Assault Squad 2

 Men of War: Assault Squad 2 is one of the latest titles in the Men of War series.
-The game is a grand remaster of the original Assault Squad, however it contains a heavily modified and enhanced GEM engine.
+The game is a remaster of the original Assault Squad, but it contains a heavily modified and enhanced GEM engine.
 Beyond the major graphical improvements, the game also includes Steam workshop support, extensive mod support, more maps and skirmish missions, and enhanced engine capabilities (multi-core utilization).
 The multiplayer is on a much larger and extensive scale, with more modes and units.
 Steam matchmaking integration is also presented on a much more dedicated scale.